 Generate bullet points that include security-specific skills, keywords from the job advert, metrics, and action verbs.
 This way, you demonstrate your impact and provide the assurance that you will use your experience to excel if hired for the new role.

-How to showcase significant security guard accomplishments
+How to showcase significant security guard achievements

 Monitored 20+ CCTV cameras using Avigilon Control Centre to detect and report incidents, reducing unauthorised access by 37% over 6 months.